Entanglement of formation of mixed many-body quantum states via Tree Tensor Operators

 As depicted in Fig.~\ref{fig:TTO}(a), the $X$ matrix composing the isometrized TTO can be written as $X = (\mathcal{V}_L \otimes \mathcal{V}_R) R$, where $R$ is the root tensor, and the branches $\mathcal{V}_{\star}$ are left-isometries ($\mathcal{V}_{\star}^{\dagger} \mathcal{V}_{\star} = \mathbb{1}$).
 It follows that the columns of $R$ must have the same entanglement entropy $\mathcal{S}$ of the columns of $X$, and clearly the same probabilities $p_j'$.
 Thus, Eq.~\eqref{EOF:eq:EOF_definition2} can be more efficiently computed by replacing $X$ with the smaller root tensor $R$.

 {\it Numerical Simulation} $-$ Hereafter, we estimate the EoF of low-temperature many-body states of 1D quantum lattice models $H$ via TTO.
-We first obtain $X = \frac{1}{\sqrt{Z}} \sum_j^{K_0} e^{-E_j/2T} \ket{\psi_j} \bra{j}$ from exact diagonalization (ED), where $E_j$ is the energy of eigenstate $\ket{\psi_j}$, and the partition function $Z$ ensures normalization $\trace{X X^\dagger} = 1$.
-Afterwards, we compress $X$ into the TTO using standard linear algebra routines, as detailed in the Supplementary Material (SM).
-Although this is not the most effiicient strategy (it is possible to develop algorithms that directly compute the TTO for finite-temperature quantum states, capture Markovian real-time evolution \cite{Inprep}, or transform other TN states into TTOs~\cite{Orus_PRL19}), we show that the improvement introduced by our approach already enables the investigation of relevant scaling properties of critical systems not achievable before.
+The first step is to approximate the many-body density matrix as a TTO ansatz.
+That is, writing $X = \frac{1}{\sqrt{Z}} \sum_j^{K_0} e^{-E_j/2T} \ket{\psi_j} \bra{j}$ in tensor network format as it appears in Fig.~\ref{fig:TTO}, where $E_j$ is the energy of the Hamiltonian eigenstate $\ket{\psi_j}$ and $Z$ ensures normalization $\trace{X X^\dagger} = 1$.
+In this work, we achieve this goal with either of the two following methods: {\it (i)} Energy eigenstates $\ket{\psi_j}$ are obtined via Exact Diagonalization (ED).
+Thus $X$ is calculated exactly, for a given $K_0$, and then compressed into a TTO as detailed in the Supplemental Material (SM). {\it (ii)} $\ket{\psi_j}$ are obtained via a Tree-Tensor Network algorithm capable of targeting each of the $K_0$ lowest energy eigenstates \cite{GersterHofstadter}.
+Their collected information is then easily formatted into a TTO with standard tensor network operations \cite{Silvi_Anthology19}.
+The accuracy of this second approximate method is benchmarked against the exact one for thermal states of small size in the SM.
+Beyond these two strategies, we envision the possibility to develop algorithms that directly compute the TTO for finite-temperature quantum states, capture Markovian real-time evolution, or transform other TN states into TTOs~\cite{Inprep, Orus_PRL19}.